robertozmc/reaction-time/README.md

 ## Disadvantages

-Almost all code is written in Polish language which is very bad practice.
+Almost all code is written without any knowledge about programming and in Polish language which is very bad practice.
 Take a note that this project was developed only for studies purposes at initial semesters.

 [language-url]: https://img.shields.io/badge/language-Java-lightgrey.svg?style=flat "Language"
 [license-url]: https://img.shields.io/badge/license-MIT-blue.svg?style=flat "License"